-The very test of mortal life is to prove that we will choose to, with our Savior's help, develop a greater capacity to act for ourselves in accordance with His commandments.
+The very test of mortal life is to prove that we will choose, with our Savior's help, to develop a greater capacity to act for ourselves in accordance with His commandments.
 So developing patience is central to passing the test of life.

 Patience is a skill of perspective.
 It's the capacity to focus on the eternal amidst the challenges of the temporal.
 Most of the things that we get impatient over are temporary.
 The challenge is that they're present and visible, while eternal things may feel distant or unsure.
 But as we grow in faith and choose where to keep our focus, eternal things can ultimately be the more real to us of the two.

 Robert D. Hales said, "We may not know when or how the Lord’s answers will be given, but in His time and His way, I testify, His answers will come.
 For some answers we may have to wait until the hereafter.
 This may be true for some promises in our patriarchal blessings and for some blessings for family members.
 Let us not give up on the Lord.
 His blessings are eternal, not temporary."